What is this medication?

 This product does not protect you against HIV infection (AIDS) or other sexually transmitted diseases.

 You should be able to feel the implant by pressing your fingertips over the skin where it was inserted.
-Contact your doctor if you cannot feel the implant, and use a non-hormonal birth control method (such as condoms) until your doctor confirms that the implant is in place.
-Contact your doctor if you think that the implant may have broken or become bent while in your arm.
+Contact your care team if you cannot feel the implant, and use a non-hormonal birth control method (such as condoms) until your care team confirms that the implant is in place.
+Contact your care team if you think that the implant may have broken or become bent while in your arm.

-You will receive a user card from your health care provider after the implant is inserted.
+You will receive a user card from your care team after the implant is inserted.
 The card is a record of the location of the implant in your upper arm and when it should be removed.
 Keep this card with your health records.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.